OdysseasKr/lines/README.md

 # lines
 Drawing fun lines with Logo and turtle graphics.

-Run and tested on https://www.calormen.com/jslogo/ but will most probably work with other Logo interpreters.
+Run and tested on https://www.calormen.com/jslogo/ but, most probably, will work with other Logo interpreters.

 ## Examples